cloudify-cosmo/getcloudify.org/source/guide/3.2/webui-graphing-metrics.md

 * Network IO - TX

-# Setting up your blueprint for monitoring
+# Setting up your blueprint for metrics collection and shipping

-The Default dashboard will display metrics only if the blueprint is configured to deliver metrics corresponding with the default dashboard's configured view.
+The Default dashboard will display metrics only if the blueprint is configured to ship metrics corresponding with the default dashboard's configured view.

 For an example of an already configured blueprint, go to [cloudify-nodecellar-example]({{page.cloudify_nodecellar_example}}).